rust-lang/book/src/ch01-02-hello-world.md

 println!("Hello, world!");
 ```

-This line does all the work in this little program: it prints text to the
+This line does all the work in this little program: It prints text to the
 screen.
 There are three important details to notice here.

 First, `println!` calls a Rust macro.
 If it had called a function instead, it